Rob Heferen was appointed AIHW Chief Executive Officer in July 2021.

-Gabrielle Phillips is the Senior Executive, Housing and Specialised Services Group and leads the Institute's data collections, reports and analysis on housing, homelessness, justice, education, tobacco, alcohol and other drugs.
+This Group leads the Institute's data collections, reports and analysis on housing, homelessness, justice, education, tobacco, alcohol and other drugs.

 She has previously worked in a number of Commonwealth, State and local government roles related to housing, income support and family assistance policy, education and early childhood evidence and analysis roles.

 This Group works closely with internal and external stakeholders to deliver value-for-money corporate services that support organisational objectives.
 Mr Kettle qualified as a chartered accountant in the United Kingdom and worked for Coopers & Lybrand in Canada and Australia.
 He was Chief Financial Officer at the Australian Fisheries Management Authority before joining the Institute in 2006 as a senior executive.